 First let me emphasize that you DO NOT have to trust me.
 I try to do everything that is possible through steam trade offers.
 This way there is no possibility of anyone getting something other than or less than what they were promised.
 Still, if you need confidence to make deals with me I gathered some reputation info here.

-I have made over 21,000 trades and 35,000 market transactions on steam.
+I am level 350 on Steam, which allows me to have the maximum (2000) friends.
+I have made over 29,000 trades and 46,000 market transactions on Steam.
 I have a great inventory of thousands of items that I would not dare to risk over some petty scams.
 I don’t hide behind silly nicknames and private profiles, I am very open about who I am, you can find my social media here on my site.

-This section is a work in progress.
-I just wrote it up real quick so fewer people fall for impersonators.
 I have been getting increasing amount of messages about profiles that are made to look like mine.
-I have two accounts, the one I use for trades that is linked in the “Trade with me” section and a vault account that I use to store items.
+I only have a single account with level 350, it's linked in the “Trade with me” section.
 I WILL NEVER ADD YOU if you don’t especially ask for it.
 These profiles often take my inventory link and put it in their description, making it look like it’s theirs.
-They are trying to use my reputation to make people send their items first in some real money transactions, attempting Opskins scams or "verifying" items.
+They are trying to use my reputation to make people send their items first in some real money transactions, "verifying" your items or sending you scam site links.
 These are the the methods I have heard of so far.